Canada's History: Acquisition by Canada's National History Society

 In 1994, Canada's National History Society was founded; that same year, it acquired The Beaver from the Hudson's Bay Company.

 While still named The Beaver, the masthead carried a new slogan: "Canada's History Magazine," and continued to publish a bimonthly mix of features, columns, reviews, notes and commentary.
 Under the leadership of the History Society the magazine modernized its production and promotion programs.

 In 2004, the Society launched its "baby" edition, Kayak: Canada's History Magazine for Kids, with a French version available quarterly as an insert in Les Debrouillards.
 The magazine aims to show Canadian history in a way that children find engaging, relevant and fun.

 Access to the full Beaver archive was achieved through the creation of an online index.
 With close to 15,000 records entered, visitors can conduct searches free-of-charge and read over five decades of articles.
 The creation of the index made it possible to participate in the Canadian Content Online Program and use The Beaver archive to highlight Canada's fur trade history with the digital project Fur Trade Stories.

 2010 title change

 Since the April–May 2010 issue, the magazine has been renamed Canada's History.
 At the time of the name change, the magazine was in the process of redesigning its website, and also, rebranding its publishing activities.
 The name change was enacted in order to unify both the print and online banners under a single Canada's History brand.
 The fact that there has been some confusion by people believing that the publication is a nature magazine was also cited, as well as the use of the word "beaver" in slang to refer to a vagina, which would often result in promotional emails from the magazine being sent to the spam folder.

-After hearing of the name change, American news satirist Stephen Colbert poked fun at the decision.
+American news satirist Stephen Colbert poked fun at the decision.